Original French Bulldog Artwork for your home

 If no improvement on therapeutic diets you need to get your dog formal allergy testing at a specialist who performs a skin test to detect antigens your dog is reacting to.
 Then an antigen serum is made for your dog to inject weekly to prevent allergic reactions.

-This is an expensive breed to purchase and maintain especially if there is a health issue.
+This is an expensive breed to purchase and maintain especially if there is one of the health issues above.

-Pet insurance companies allow you to choose the deductable and coverage you can afford for your pet.
-They do have differences in what they cover as well as percentages and sometimes caps on what they pay.
-So take the time read the policies and find the best coverage that fits your pocket book and covers the above health issues.
+Pet insurance is an absolute must for this breed.
+The companies allow you to choose the deductable and coverage you can afford for your pet to help with expensive health costs like back surgery (10-12k), Hip surgery (2k-4k) Patella surgery 4k-8k) and allergies.
+They do have differences in what congenital conditions they cover as well as percentages and sometimes caps on what they pay.
+So take the time read the policies and find the best coverage that fits your pocket book and covers the all the above health issues.
+If you are not a detail person, then go with Healthypaws below.
+At this time it does not exclude any conditional issues and has no caps, but DON"T wait until your dog is diagnosed!
+Get insurance now, preexisting conditions are excluded just like with people.

-After a lot of research, these are the top four Pet Insurance companies my puppy owners choose:
+After a lot of research, these are the top three Pet Insurance companies offering the best coverage:

 Which sex is right for you?